raffaelladevita/clas12-timeline/calib-qa/README.md

 - If you would like to test the code, especially while developing, add a line to `datasetList.txt` (see below for description of this file); it is useful to define your own output directory
-  - example line for datasetList.txt:
+  - example line for `datasetList.txt`:
     `rga_spring19  rga/pass0/v2.2.29  path/to/my/directory`
 - Then call `util/runQA.sh [dataset]`